mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 The widget bar can be shown and hidden via the Control+Shift+U keyboard shortcut (or Cmd+Shift+U if on Mac).

+TODO:
+* talk about replacement for onLoad/onReady
+* talk about replacement for image

 ## Constructors ##

 <api name="Widget">